 Oswaldo swung by my Cuzco office in a rented station wagon right on time.
 I was immediately overcome by a wave of nerves and excitement as I raced down the stairs to meet him.
 It was a bright and sunny day, the snow capped peaks were glimmering in the distance and this was to be the day I had dreamt of for years.

 I met Oswaldo on New Years Eve 2009 and we became instant friends.
 He was Peruvian, had spent the past 7 years living in Norway, and had returned to Cuzco to be with his family for the holidays.
 Over the course of two weeks we were next to inseparable.
 He picked me up from work to lunch on ceviche and cerveza.
 In the evenings we’d head to a restaurant overlooking the main plaza to dine, pizza for him and trout for me.
 One day we drove out into the country side, passing ancient Inca ruins, big air-conditioned tourist buses, and herds of sheep, blasting cheesy Spanish music and singing to our hearts delight.
-He pulled over, threw me the keys and I took the wheel, driving through tall stands of Eucalyptus and tiny villages as we watched the sun disappear behind the misty blue mountains that surrounded us.
+He pulled over, threw me the keys and I took the wheel, driving through tall stands of Eucalyptus and tiny adobe villages as we watched the sun disappear behind the misty blue mountains that surrounded us.
 On weekends we danced until the sun came up and when his friends showed up from Norway we travelled by train to show them Machu Picchu and its nearby hot springs.
-By this time I’d spent many years living, working, travelling and tour guiding in Peru that I’d been to Machu Picchu too many times to count, but it still never ceased to amaze me.
+By this time I’d spent many years living, working, travelling and tour guiding in Peru and had been to Machu Picchu numerous times but it still never ceased to amaze me.

 Today was different.
-Our first stop was the market that he navigated with expert familiarity in our search of flowers, candles and incense which were customary offerings for the shaman.
+Our first stop was the market that he navigated with expert familiarity in our search of flowers, candles and incense which were customary offerings for the Andean “priest”.
 Next we swung by his house to pick up his mother Olimpia; sweet and petite with white hair and sparkling eyes.
 We arrived at our destination on time for our 3pm appointment and waited.
 Overcome by an onslaught of excitement and nerves, I’d dreamt of this moment for more than eight years.
 Olimpia calmed my butterflies by patting my hand, telling me to have faith and not to be afraid.

 In the Quechua language of the Andes, “Apu” refers to a Spirit of the Mountains.
 Locals believe in every snow capped peak and mountain exist an Apu – each with individual characteristics and personalities that they call upon in ceremonies for assistance, blessings, and protection.

-I had first heard of Apus eight years prior while sitting in a coffee shop in Toronto, reading a book about a western woman’s account of her experience in Peru.
+I had first heard of Apus eight years prior while sitting in a coffee shop in Toronto, reading a book about a Western woman’s account of her experience in Peru.
 It left me intrigued and curious to know more.
-Most Peruvians in the mountain regions believe in the existence of Apus but first hand experience is rare.
+Most Peruvians in the mountain regions believe in the existence of Apus but hearing about first hand experience is rare.
 It is common for people living in and around Cuzco to engage in ceremonies called ‘pagos’ which are offerings to the Apus for abundant harvests before planting, for protection before starting out on long journeys, and in the hopes of having a happy home life before constructing their houses.
-I’d already participated in countless ceremonies to invoke the spirits of the surrounding mountains, but this was to be my first experience of getting up close and personal.
-These small ceremonies take place in homes hidden from the mainstream population and not generally open to or known of by westerners.
+I’d already participated in countless ceremonies to invoke the spirits of the mountains, but this was to be my first experience of getting up close and personal.
+These small ceremonies take place in homes hidden from the mainstream population and not generally open to or known of by Westerners.
 The purpose of this type of ceremony is for those seeking guidance and support directly from the Apus.
 Visitors come bearing gifts in exchange for their words of wisdom.

 Over the years I had heard accounts from a few Peruvians friends of their experiences with the Apus.

 Vicente, my favourite Inca Trail guide, told me that when he was six, he went with his mother to seek guidance from the Apus.
 In the sliver of light that entered the room he witnessed large birds (about the size of a Canadian Goose) with human heads speaking to the dark room filled with people sitting on wobbly wooden benches.
-This was the same description given by the western woman in the book I’d read previously so when I heard Vincente’s account my heart leapt from my chest with excitement.
+This was the exact same description given by the Western woman in the book I’d read previously so when I heard Vincente’s account my heart leapt from my chest with excitement.

 Another friend recounted the sound of Apus flipping off beer caps and devouring food that had been given as offerings, but when the light was switched on at the end of the ceremony, all beer caps were intact and the food untouched.
 Strange.

 As we entered the room to where we were to receive the ceremony, I was immediately overcome by the thick smell of incense and sweet-smelling flowers.
-Surprisingly and not surprisingly, the shaman appeared to be an ordinary guy wearing a flashy Hawaian shirt.
+Surprisingly and not surprisingly, the Priest appeared to be an ordinary guy wearing a flashy Hawaian shirt.
 He got up from his white plastic chair in the corner of the room to greet us and introduced himself as Cesar.